 The North Saskatchewan River and Watershed is home to a wide variety of recreational activities including swimming, fishing, watersports, canoeing, and hiking.
 The river is home to excellent walleye fishing in many reaches, including the City of Edmonton.
 The North Saskatchewan is also the westernmost home of the iconic and prehistoric Lake Sturgeon.

 Summary of Issues and Threats

 There are many types of water demands on the North Saskatchewan River and Watershed.
-These include hydroelectric generation, human consumption, oil and gas extraction, mining, and agricultural uses such as irrigation and livestock watering.
-All of these, as well as precipitation and groundwater base flow, affect overall stream flow in rivers and streams.
-The cumulative impact of land use and water demand is an emerging area of concern, with possible impacts on environmental integrity and water quantity and quality for the future of this river and watershed.
+These include hydroelectric generation, oil and gas extraction, mining, and agricultural uses such as irrigation and livestock watering.
+All of these, as well as precipitation and groundwater base flow, affect flow in rivers and streams.
+The cumulative impact of land use and water demand is an emerging area of concern, with research exploring our impact on environmental integrity and water quantity and quality for the future of this river and watershed.

-- North Saskatchewan River Basin (Summary of the state of the watershed and issues),
+▪ North Saskatchewan River Guide – a summary of the state of the watershed and issues

-- Saskatchewan River Basin.
-(Summary of the state of the whole Saskatchewan River basin)
+▪ Saskatchewan River Basin – a summary of the state of the whole Saskatchewan River basin

 ▪ North Saskatchewan Watershed Alliance – publications and studies on the state of the watershed, water quality, and cumulative effects